Lukas-Blank/github-demo/README.md

   - [GitLab](https://github.com/Lukas-Blank/github-demo#gitlab)
 - [Deploying to App Engine](https://github.com/Lukas-Blank/github-demo#deploying-to-app-engine)
 - [Using Cloud Build for CI/CD](https://github.com/Lukas-Blank/github-demo#using-cloud-build-for-cicd)
+## Getting started
+This repository includes an Hello World angular application.
+Clone in locally or on your cloud shell to follow along this tutorial.
 ## Setting up the GCP-Console
 Before we start to actually move our existing resources to GCP there are some pre-configurations to make inside the GCP-Console.
 First of all, a project should have been created and a billing account has to be provisioned.
 Inside the created project the APIs have to be enabled.
 To enable specific APIs go to **APIs & Services -> Dashboard**, and press the **+ Enable APIs and Services** button.